Trump backed a start-up to make drug ingredients on U.S. soil. Its new products rely on foreign supplies.

 Manufacturing of the chemicals needed to make generic drugs began moving overseas decades ago.
 The vast majority of finished generic drugs also are made abroad.

-The FDA said in a 2019 report to Congress that 88 percent of the active pharmaceutical ingredients in U.S. drugs were manufactured overseas.
+The FDA said in a 2019 report to Congress that 88 percent of the manufacturing sites making the active pharmaceutical ingredients in U.S. drugs were overseas.

 Country